-Reports are required from a timber and purchase. damp specialist.
-Detailed reports and estimates should be obtained from suitable tradesmen prior to Estimated cost of essential repairs Retention recommended?
-TBC Yes X No Retention amount Nil
+Essential Repairs

+Not applicable.

+Estimated cost of essential repairs Not applicable.

+Retention recommended?
+Yes X No

+Retention amount Not applicable.

-Comment on Mortgageability
+Comment on Mortgageabilit у

-The property forms suitable security for mortgage purposes subject to the specific lending criteria of any mortgage provider.
+The property forms suitable security for r mortgage purposes subject to the specific lending criteria of any mortgage provider.